Sentencing delayed for Moncton youth worker who sexually exploited teen | CBC News

 A Campbellton woman who pleaded guilty to sexually exploiting a teen under her care will return to court after a dispute over the facts arose Wednesday when she appeared in Moncton court for sentencing.

-Bianca Chouinard pleaded guilty earlier this year to committing sexual exploitation by touching a young person for a sexual purpose while in a position of trust or authority.
+Bianca Chouinard, 26, pleaded guilty earlier this year to committing sexual exploitation by touching a young person for a sexual purpose while in a position of trust or authority.

 The charge stems from Chouinard's time working at a Moncton youth home in 2018 and into 2019.
 She allegedly brought a 17-year-old boy under her care to her apartment, and they had sexual intercourse.